imazen/imageflow-web/_pages/related_projects.md

 We brought FreeImage to Github and added modern CI and package management.
 We regularly share techniques with lib-vips and ImageMagick.NET

 But these libraries are bound by APIs that are simply unsuitable for fast web-focused image handling.
-We can't fix LibGD's error management, nor FreeImage's performance, lib-vips surface area, or ImageMagick's security-last approach and 1.25 million line codebase.
+We can't fix LibGD's error management, nor FreeImage's performance/licensing, lib-vips scope/focus, or ImageMagick's security-last approach and 1.25 million line codebase.